Payment Flow and Custom Development

 .maybeSingle();

-After passing idempotency checking, it finds the data corresponding to the refund order's charge.payment_intent
+After passing the idempotency check, data corresponding to charge.payment_intent

 .